crate/cratedb-guide/docs/solution/machine-learning/index.md

 :::{grid-item-card} All about MCP
 :link: mcp
 :link-type: ref
-The Model Context Protocol (MCP), is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
+The Model Context Protocol (MCP) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
 :::